HSRLCLab/SmartFactory_MQTTCommunication/README.md

 <div style="page-break-after: always;"></div>

-### Important Functions and Files
+### Important functions and files

 #### MQTTCommunication.h
-The *MQTTCommunication.h*-File serves as Interface.
+The *MQTTCommunication.h*-file serves as interface.
 It provides the functions for:
-* Network-Connection
+* Network-connection
-* MQTT-Functionalities
+* MQTT-functionalities
-* access the Message-Storage (Cirrcular Buffer)
+* access the message-storage (circular buffer)

 #### CommunicationConfiguration.h
-In the *CommunicationConfiguration.h*-File are all important settings defined:
+In the *CommunicationConfiguration.h*-file are all important settings defined:
 * WLAN SSID
 * WLAN password
 * WLAN Shield pins